bluffdev/parallel-assignment-2/README.md

 ### Strategy 3

 This strategy requires the guests to enter a line in order to enter the showroom.
 This line is represented as a queue.
 The main advantage to this strategy is that it guarantees that each guest will have a chance to enter the showroom.
 This is better than the second strategy since it does not prevent starvation.
-It will also have great performance like the second strategy
+It will also have great performance like the second strategy.

 ### Selected Strategy

 I decided to try strategy 2 and 3 but I used 3 for my final submission.
 I left the sign lock in my repository for me to reference in the future.
 The main reason for choosing strategy 3 over strategy 2 is that it prevents starvation.
 The queue is represented using a CLH Lock which I got from the textbook.
 Guests will enter the queue once they try to acquire the lock.
-A guest has a 50% chance of wanting to enter the showroom at least once.
+A guest has a 80% chance of wanting to enter the showroom at least once.
 After a guest enters, they will have a 50% of wanting to enter again.
-The program ends once ever guest has decided they do not want to enter the room anymore.
+The program ends once every guest has decided they do not want to enter the room anymore.